andyngh/noHiC/README.md

 `nohic-refpick.sh` also creates a supplemental directory named `CAMA-C-2.refpick_outdir`, which contains k-mers from the CAMA-C-2 HiFi reads in [KFF](https://github.com/Kmer-File-Format/kff-reference) format (`CAMA-C-2.kff`) and a personalized graph for CAMA-C-2 (`CAMA-C-2.gbz`).

+>[!NOTE]
-**Note 1:** If you use the `draft` and `luck` presets of `nohic-asm.sh` (see Subsection 3.4 below), patching the synref is not necessary.
+>If you use the `draft` and `luck` presets of `nohic-asm.sh` (see Subsection 3.4 below), patching the synref is not necessary.
 However, if you plan to use Nucmer-based correction presets (e.g. `standard`), we highly recommend patching the synref using a highly contiguous donor genome.

+>[!NOTE]
-**Note 2:** If you have large contigs that exceed [the limit](https://open.bioqueue.org/home/knowledge/showKnowledge/sig/samtools-index) of the BAI index, patching the synref will not work.
+>If you have large contigs that exceed [the limit](https://open.bioqueue.org/home/knowledge/showKnowledge/sig/samtools-index) of the BAI index, patching the synref will not work.
 In that case, please use our [GPatch fork](https://github.com/andyngh/GPatch).

 ### 3.4. nohic-asm.sh: Scaffolding Clean Contigs Based on a Reference Genome